cdapio/hydrator-plugins/core-plugins/docs/S3Avro-batchsink.md

 ----------
 **referenceName:** This will be used to uniquely identify this sink for lineage, annotating metadata, etc.

+**authenticationMethod:** Authentication method to access S3.
+Defaults to Access Credentials.
+ User need to have AWS environment only to use IAM role based authentication.
+ For IAM, URI scheme should be s3a://.
+(Macro-enabled)

 **accessID:** Access ID of the Amazon S3 instance to connect to.
 (Macro-enabled)

 **accessKey:** Access Key of the Amazon S3 instance to connect to.
 (Macro-enabled)